Newcastle University

 et al.

-An autogeneic feeder cell system that efficiently supports growth of undifferentiated human embryonic stem cells
+An autogeneic feeder cell system that efficiently supports growth of undifferentiated human embryonic stem cells2005

 Petra Stojkovic